top of page

 It takes practice, and that practice is to allow for all the guests: the thoughts, the emotions, and the sensations, to be there without trying to shove them out the door.
 If you shove them out, they are going to keep knocking until you let them back in.
 Let them sit down at your table and partake in the meal of life without feeding them with your energy.

-As you learn to remain steady in your seat at the head of the table, eventually, the thoughts will become steady.
+As you learn to remain steady in your seat at the head of the table, eventually, your thoughts will become steady.
 The more you practice observing them instead of engaging them, the less they will knock at your door, and the shorter they will stay around.

 Eventually, it’s just you at the table enjoying the banquet of life as it comes to you.
 Thoughtful guests may come and go, but it is at your invitation, not at your expense.